-Try to figure out the cause
+Try to Figure Out the Cause

-When your dog barks, howls, cries or whimpers he or she is trying to communicate.
+When your dog barks, howls, cries, or whimpers he or she is trying to communicate.
 Your first job should be to try and figure out the cause so that you know what to fix.

 Although unlikely, your Husky might be injured or have a medical issue and crying out for help.
 That’s likely to result in whimpering at all times (not just at night) and whether you are around or not.
-If that’s the case you should of course get things checked out as soon as possible.
+If that’s the case you should, of course, get things checked out as soon as possible.